Automated Table Reproduction via Code Generation: Approach

 \subsubsection{Bash Tool}

-We utilize the bash tool of mini-swe-agent~\cite{minisweagent}~to handle generic CLI usage tasks, encompassing reading file, writing file, and running commands.
-We found that the bash tool is enough to handle most general CLI usage that arises in the task of automated artifact evaluation.
-The vanilla mini-swe-agent we compare against in the evaluation contains only the bash tool.
+We utilize the bash tool of mini-swe-agent~\cite{minisweagent}~to handle generic CLI usage tasks, encompassing file reading, file writing, and running commands.
+The vanilla mini-swe-agent we compare against in the evaluation has only the bash tool.